goodvibes2/BackupGnuCashWin/README.md

 # BackupGnuCashWin
-Backup GnuCash for Windows (using javafx)
+Backup GnuCash for Windows (using JavaFX)

+Please see:
+  src/backupgnucash/README.md for instructions,
-Please see src/backupgnucash/README.md for instructions and src/backupgnucash/LICENSE.txt for GPLv3 license details.
+  src/backupgnucash/ChangeLog.txt for release details src/backupgnucash/LICENSE.txt for GPLv3 license details